Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Introduction

 \section{Introduction}

-One of the main challenges in multivariate extreme value analysis is the inference of the dependence among the extremes of a random vector $\bm X = (X_1,\ldots,X_d)^\top \in (0,\infty)^d$ from a sample of independent copies $\bm X_1,\ldots,\bm X_n$.
+One of the main challenges in multivariate extreme value analysis is the inference of the dependence among the extremes of a random vector $\bm X = (X_1,\ldots,X_d)^\top$ from a sample of independent copies $\bm X_1,\ldots,\bm X_n$.
 In risk management applications, particular interest lies in the case that $\bm X$ possesses asymptotically dependent components, i.e.\ extremes tend to appear jointly in various components, with heavy tails.
 Many of these cases are covered by the framework of multivariate regular variation.
+We fix an orthant where the extremes occur, and restrict ourselves to the first one with no loss of generality; thus, we consider $\bm X = (X_1,\ldots,X_d)^\top \in [0,\infty)^d$.

 It is common practice in extreme value analysis to consider the extremal dependence structure of $\bm X$ separately from the marginal properties of the components $X_1,\ldots, X_d$.
 Thus, focus is often put on the joint tail behaviour of some standardized vector $\bm X^*$ obtained from $\bm X$ via marginal transformations.
 More precisely, the margins are standardized such that the tails are regularly varying with index $1$ and asymptotically identical in the sense that